 'Galway 2050' - What Galway might look like in 30 years

-To stimulate public discussion and encourage and encourage submissions from the public, Galway Chamber in partnership with Architecture At the Edge produced 'Galway 2050' - a large panoramic visualisation of what Galway might look like in 2050.
+To stimulate public discussion and encourage submissions from the public, Galway Chamber in partnership with Architecture At the Edge produced 'Galway 2050' - a large panoramic visualisation of what Galway might look like in 2050.
 'Galway 2050' is the work of architect Brett Mahon.

 The graphic includes a number of future projects which are either already in the pipeline or strongly mooted to proceed in the coming years.
 By providing a visual realisation of how some of these projects could look once implemented, the hope is that it will act as an aide to stimulate public discourse and encourage debate.